mcwiet/go-test/README.md

 1. Update the `.env` file with credentials for a test user (for activities such as automated integration testing), then run `make create-test-user` to add that user to the Cognito User Pool
 1. Run `make test-unit` to run unit tests locally
 1. Run `make test-integration` to run integration tests against the deployed environment in AWS
-1. Run `make invoke-api-sam API_REQUEST=person` to invoke the API Lambda locally in Docker, using requests stored in `test/_request/`
+1. Run `make invoke-api-sam API_REQUEST=pet` to invoke the API Lambda locally in Docker, using requests stored in `test/_request/`

 ## Developer Notes